Downtown Bristol, Tennessee

 Music Venues

-On most nights, you can take in live music at downtown venues like the Paramount Bristol and The Cameo Theater.
-And every September, the three-day Bristol Rhythm & Roots Reunion delights country, bluegrass and Americana fans while commemorating Bristol’s role in the evolution of Appalachian music.
+On most nights, you can listen to live music and touring theatrical performances at downtown venues like Paramount Bristol and Cameo Theatre.
+And every September, the three-day Bristol Rhythm & Roots Reunion delights country, bluegrass, and Americana fans while commemorating Bristol’s role in the evolution of Appalachian music.

 Recreation Opportunities in Bristol